 As pet parents when you’re training your dog, using a shock collar is one of the many things that you can use.
-Shock collars are great for keeping your lab under control, and they will also help them learn faster.
+Shock collars are great for keeping your Labrador Retriever under control, and they will also help them learn faster.
 The shock collar should be used in moderation, however.
 It expires after a certain number of uses, so the per-use cost can be high if you need to change collars often.

 The shock collar will help you keep your dog under control.
 They are not the best option for every situation, though; you need to be able to distinguish between a mild shock and a potentially dangerous one.